TR7084 - Translating for International Organisations (2022/23)

-- Demonstrate a critical awareness of the skills necessary to translate institution-specific LSP (language for special purposes) texts into their target language and according to professional standards;
+1. Demonstrate a critical awareness of the skills necessary to translate institution specific LSP (language for special purposes) texts into their target language and according to professional standards

-- Identify and critically analyse relevant issues of translation theory, terminology and research in a specialised field;
+2. Identify and critically analyse relevant issues of translation theory, terminology, and research in a specialised field

-- Assess and apply strategies for solving more complex translation difficulties in and emerging from LSP and institution-specific texts and acquire an awareness of the impact of these translation strategies and decisions on the translated text as whole;
+3. Assess and apply strategies for solving more complex translation difficulties in and emerging from LSP and institution-specific texts and acquire an awareness of the impact of these translation strategies and decisions on the translated text as whole

 The module is assessed 100% by summative coursework

-Opportunities for formative and/or diagnostic assessment and feedback: Students receive annotated translation (tutor feedback) and they also have an opportunity to discuss other aspects of institutional translation via WebLearn-based discussion board (peer feedback).
-Finally, students include a 500-word report in each coursework; the report reflects on a translation process focusing on challenges linked to the institutional nature of the text translated within the coursework.
+Opportunities for formative and/or diagnostic assessment and feedback: Students receive annotated translation (tutor feedback) and have an opportunity to discuss other aspects of institutional translation via WebLearn-based discussion board (peer feedback).
+Finally, students include a 500-word report in each coursework; the report reflects on the translation process focusing on challenges linked to the institutional nature of the text translated as part of the coursework.

 Formative feedback: students receive formative feedback on their practice translation in their online weeks, as well as on their 500-word report from their module leader.